tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: active_gs => gs renaming; point to same obj to start with ??
 - TBD: active_gs holds list of smaller game state components? clock + scoreboard + map + printer ??
 - TBD: modularize mk_def_pkl() and active_gs ( how about gs.sboard.get_score() )
+- TBD: end() => gamestate ???

+##########################
+### VERSION 3.76 START ###
+##########################

+Version 3.76 Goals
+- re-work app_main() flow with validate() module
+- refactor app_main() modules

+- related thinking:
+	- Should really think through a 'validity test' for pre_actions - would like to leverage all the validation code I already have!
+		- Should noun obj methods return a 'success' indicator (for pre & post actions)?
+		- IDEA: do I need to check for kinging_scroll in hand since this is a post_act_cmd ???
+		- Be able to call noun methods in non_buffer mode purely for pre & post action validation?
+		- for command-driven machines - especially pre-action - would like to have a systemic way to know if player command runs successfully
+- IDEAS:
+	- thinking systemically, can we pre-validate noun class methods?
+		- validate() would run between interpreter() and pre_action()
+		- e.g. for take() use case, can we check to see if obj is_item and is in <room>.obj_scope ?
+		- (would also need to apply not already in <creature>.hand_lst and not in <other_creature>.hand_lst)
+		- maybe need an is_takable() method? perhaps this is where the validation lives??
+Returns bool and error message?
+		- maybe broad command constraint list as well (e.g. obj must always be in room.in_scope?)
+		- if fail validate() , buffer error and end app_main()

+- TBD: introduce 'mode' attribute ('exe_std' and 'validate') to show, give, and put
+- TBD: deploy 'mode' attribute ('validate' and 'std_exe') for all 2word commands
+	- TBD: this will break the 'go south from Entrance' warning... probably the easiest fix is to create a re-usable unreachable_room to the south
+- TBD: final clean-up
+	- TBD: tune goblin and hedgehog text; maybe add a faded poster of ancient and unreasonale regulations to the antechamber wall?
+	- TBD: fix eat_biscuits_warning so that it no longer lives in just entrance and main_hall and no longer triggers when biscuits not in hand
+			- suggest making eat_biscuits_warning universal and enabling success feedback loop for cmd_exe
+	- TBD: refactor active_gs. scope / mach_scope
+			- Use list comprehension to eliminate for-loop? (link: https://medium.com/self-training-data-science-enthusiast/python-list-comprehensions-use-list-comprehension-to-replace-your-stupid-for-loop-and-if-else-9405acfa4404 )
+	- maybe call verb methods with a 'mode' variable that can be validate, exe_std, exe_silent, or exe_creature ??
+	- how can I make descript_dict modular so that other dicts can be chosen (if I want to temporarily tell adventure from another persepctive)
+	- DECISION: writing perspective
+		- With burt being a creature and all methods being rewritten to work with the Creature class, we have a choice
+		- in theory, any creature could be used to play the game - and each might have its own description_dict
+		- this would be fun for a short session in a single room but is not practical for extended play
+		- realistically, nearly all descriptions will be from burt's perspective
+		- but in some cases creatures will use methods to take actions and burt will *obeserve* there actions
+		- this should be enabled by mode = 'exe_creature'
+- TBD: refactor app_main() modules

 ##########################